 - How to Serve Southern Sweet Tea

 - Best Sweet Tea Recipe Tips

 - Homemade Sweet Tea (Sugar Free)

-You'll Love Southern Sweet Tea
+You'll love this Southern Style Sweet Tea

 Classic Southern Recipe

 Is there any other drink that is more classically Southern than sweet tea?
 Here in the South iced sweet tea is more than just a drink - it's practically a way of life. 🙂 Think rocking chairs and front porches - peacefully sipping away on a delicious glass of refreshing tea served over ice on a hot and humid day.

 For sweet tea lovers looking for a homemade healthier version that's sugar free - here you go!
 Tasty and guilt-free.
 Gotta love that.
 This recipe has no calories, no fat, no protein, and no net carbs.

 This is a keto-friendly sweet tea.
 I used a granulated monk fruit sweetener but you can use your favorite sugar substitute as long as it is a 1:1 sugar ratio.
 The nutritional analysis of this recipe, including the optional baking soda is in the recipe card.
 Yes - for real...it's all zeros!